fubark/cosmic/README.md

 Please star the repo and let's do this!

-## Future

-After Cosmic, we'll use what we built to start exploring a different way to browse/interact with the web.
-We might also design a new scripting language called XScript.

 ## License

 Cosmic is free and open source under the MIT License.